Ryan-Shz/AndroidGradleStore/README.md

-# AndroidGradleStore
+# AndroidAndroidGradleStore
-a sample library to store myself gradle script.
+A library of store gradle script sample.